dcoles/ivle/doc/man/roles.rst

 In addition to the abilities of tutors, lecturers have the ability to:

 * Enrol a user in the offering, as a student or tutor,
-* Create and edit worksheets for the offering
+* Create and edit worksheets for the offering,
 * Create and edit exercises *for any offering* (as exercises are not offering-specific),
 * Edit the details of the offering (such as description and URL),
 * View individual students' worksheet marks for the offering,
-* Create and edit projects and project sets for the offering,
+* Create and edit projects and project sets for the offering.
-* Create project groups, and add/remove students from them.

 Admins
 ------